pydicom/pydicom/doc/guides/decoding/decoder_plugins.rst

     decoding plugins.

-  When possible it's recommended that the decoding function return the decoded pixel data as a :class:`bytearray` to minimise later memory usage.
+  When possible it's recommended that the decoding function return the decoded pixel data as a :class:`bytearray` to minimize later memory usage.

 * A function named ``is_available`` with the following signature: